benedictbihl/TypeFighter_SeriousGame/README.md

 - Connect these technologies to a working Web Application with database communication.

-The game itself, which is done entirely in JS using the Phaser Engine, aims to improve the players typing skills by letting them type different texts while providing visual and acoustic feedback as well as a score and error rate.
-Around the game exist different webpages like a login page, a profile page, a friendslist and messaging system and of course a setup menu, containing the level selection and high scores.
+The game itself is done entirely in JS using the Phaser Engine and aims to improve the players typing skills by letting them type different "levels" while providing visual and acoustic feedback as well as a score and error rate.
+Around the game we created an account system inlcuding a login page and a profile page, a friends system with a friendslist and messaging functionality and of course a setup menu, containing the level selection, level preview and high scores.

 ![Alt text](http://i.imgur.com/cGCW09V.png "Setup Menu")
 ![Alt text](http://imgur.com/A57BEW5.png "Messaging & Friends")